KQBR

-KQBR (99.5 FM, "Lonestar 99-5") is a radio station broadcasting a country music format.
-Licensed to Lubbock, Texas, United States, and broadcasting on FM frequency 99.5 MHz, The station is currently under ownership of Townsquare Media.
+KQBR (99.5 FM, "Lonestar 99.5") is a radio station broadcasting a country music format.
+Licensed to Lubbock, Texas, United States, the station is currently under ownership of Townsquare Media.
 Its studios and transmitter are located in south Lubbock.

 History

 99.5 (channel 258) was assigned to Lubbock.
 It was used in the late 1940s and early 1950s as KFYO-FM.

 The frequency was reactivated in 1964 as KWGN-FM in Abernathy, Texas.
 Power was 57,000 watts at 150 feet from a tower a few miles north of Abernathy (25 miles north of Lubbock).
 The station was put on by a partnership headed by Clyde Robert "Bob" Stephens, and his brother Raymond V. Stephens.
 Bob Stephens had worked at KSEL radio, would work at KSEL-TV and KCBD-TV as TV weatherman.
 Raymond continued in radio throughout Texas and New Mexico.

 In 1966 KWGN-FM was approached by Tribune Broadcasting (WGN Chicago et al.) about changing call letters.
 Tribune was in the process of acquiring channel 2 KCTO-TV in Denver, CO.
 They wanted to change to KWGN-TV.
 KWGN-FM changed to KWGO-FM in exchange for $28,000.

 In 1970 the station moved its transmitter to 98th and University in Lubbock.
 Power changed to 44,000 watts and height changed to 740 feet above average terrain.
 City of license changed to Lubbock, Texas.
 Studios moved to 17th and K in downtown Lubbock.
 In 1974 the tower at 98th and University was sold to Ray Moran who was putting 101.1 KTEZ on the air.
 KTEZ paid to move KWGO to a lower perch on the tower, using less feed line, allowing an increase to 46,000 watts at 630 feet.
 Studios moved to the Red Raider Inn on a traffic circle (roundabout) where avenue A, H, and Q came together between 66th street and 50th street.